- Transfer Students

 - Crimes of Colour: Racialization and the Criminal Justice System in Canada (2001) Co-edited with Kiran Mirchandani.
 Peterborough: Broadview Press.

 - 2016-2017 Principal Investigator for Justice Partnership and Innovation Program - Family Violence Initiative, Department of Justice

 “Dismantling Barriers to Safety: Developing a coordinated model of community interventions for abused immigrant women in BC"

-2016–2019 Social Sciences and Humanities Research Council (SSHRC) Insight Grant
+- 2016–2019 Co-Investigator for Social Sciences and Humanities Research Council (SSHRC) Insight Grant

 “Domestic Violence and Access to Justice Within and Across Multiple Legal Systems”